-The poison ivy plant has an oil, called urushiol, which some people are sensitive to.
-When those individuals come in contact with the oil, they develop a red, itchy rash.
-Poison ivy has been around for a long time and you may be familiar with the uncomfortable, itchy feeling you have when you have come in contact with the plant, however, the following facts about poison ivy rashes may help you better control and cope with a developing rash.
+You’re may already be quite familiar with the uncomfortable, itchy feeling you have when you have come in contact with poison ivy.
+However, the following facts about poison ivy rashes may help you better control and cope with a developing rash.

-Poison ivy rashes often appear as a straight line because of how you brushed the plant.
+4. Poison ivy rashes often appear as a straight line because of how you brushed the plant.
 However, if you have oil on your hands and rub your skin, pet an animal that has urushiol on their fur or come in contact with clothing with the oil on it, the rash may be more widespread.

-The poison ivy plant has a trio of bright green leaves on each stem.
+6. The poison ivy plant has a trio of bright green leaves on each stem.
 The leaves turn red in the fall.
 Many children are taught the saying, "Leaves of three, let it be" to help remind them to stay away from any plant with three leaves on the stem.
-Wearing protective clothing and gloves when gardening or walking in the woods can help you avoid touching the plant.
+Wearing protective clothing and gloves when gardening or walking in the woods can help you avoid making contact with the plant.
 Be sure to wash the clothing after working in the yard or being in wooded areas.

-Most cases of poison ivy rash can be treated with over-the-counter creams and lotions.
+7. Most cases of poison ivy rash can be treated with over-the-counter creams and lotions.
 Calamine lotion or hydrocortisone cream can help cut down on the itchiness.
 Cold compresses or oatmeal baths can feel soothing.
 Antihistamines, such as Benadryl, can help if you are having problems sleeping because of discomfort from the rash.

 You should contact your doctor if: